fpcorso/custom_footer_add_on/README.md

-Client Dash Custom Footer Add-On
+Client Dash Custom Footer Addon
 ====================

 An Add-On For Client Dash To Customize The Footer Area